-While specific data on individuals with disabilities in need of housing assistance is not readily available, accessibility and transportation barriers disproportionately affect this population, thereby increasing their need for housing support.
+While specific data on individuals with disabilities in need of housing assistance is not readily available, ADA appropriate housing and transportation barriers disproportionately affect this population, thereby increasing their need for housing support.
 A consultation with the Disability Action Center Northwest further highlighted the limited availability of living-wage job opportunities for individuals with disabilities, exacerbating their housing challenges.
-For both individuals with disabilities and survivors of domestic violence, safe housing entails affordable, secure accommodations that provide access to necessary services and support systems.
+For both individuals with disabilities and survivors of domestic violence, safe housing entails affordable, secure accommodations near necessary services and support systems.